CodeYourFuture/CYF-Workshops/git-cli/staging.md

 # Staging changes

-🎯 Goal: stage changes in our working directory.
+🎯 Goal: stage changes in our working directory
 🎯 Goal: check the state of the working directory and the staging area